History of gambling in the United Kingdom: 18th century

 Lotteries loosened the money pouches of previously uninvolved individuals.
 Frequent purchasers of lottery tickets were called 'adventurers', And then their friends were the center of untold conversations about what they would do with the fortunes they were about to win.
 Advertising for the lottery help funded fund the newspapers, and reports on the winner helped sell copies.
 Britain had succumbed to 'gambling mania'.
-With the defeat of Napoleon in 1815, Britton entered a century of peace, and lotteries were no longer necessary to finance wars.
+With the defeat of Napoleon in 1815, Britain entered a century of peace, and lotteries were no longer necessary to finance wars.
 Government lotteries were abolished in 1826.